AsquaredWsquared/eleos-dev-env/README.md

 Odoo is written in Python and is intended to run on Ubuntu Linux.
 However you should be able to run Odoo locally on Windows, OS X or Linux using Docker.

-To run Odoo locally to explore the code and develop modules you'll need:
+To follow along you'll need:

 1. git or a client like GitHub Desktop or GitKraken for source control.
 2. A [Docker Hub account](https://hub.docker.com/signup), and you have installed [Docker Desktop](https://www.docker.com/products/docker-desktop).